 Marisa Yamane knew she wanted to be a journalist since the 7th grade, when Hurricane Iniki hit Hawaii.

 “I remember my family and I depended on TV news to keep us updated on the hurricane.
-It seemed like an important job, and I decided then that I wanted to become a journalist when I grew up,” she said.
+It seemed like an important job, and I decided then that I wanted to become a journalist when I grew up,” she says.

-While Yamane has since reported on a wide range of topics in California, Texas and Hawaii, she best remembers her experience in American Samoa, shortly after a massive earthquake and tsunami hit in 2009.
+While Marisa has since reported on a wide range of topics in California, Texas and Hawaii, she best remembers her experience in American Samoa, shortly after a massive earthquake and tsunami hit in 2009.

-Yamane is a graduate of Iolani School and University of California, Los Angeles and has received numerous accolades for her work at KHON2, including a regional Emmy Award, two Edward R. Murrow awards and five Associated Press Mark Twain awards.
+Marisa is a graduate of Iolani School and University of California, Los Angeles and has received numerous accolades for her work at KHON2, including a regional Emmy Award, two Edward R. Murrow awards and five Associated Press Mark Twain awards.

-Yamane is also a world traveler, having visited more than 35 countries, and – this may come as a surprise – a skilled bowler.
+Marisa is also a world traveler, having visited more than 35 countries, and – this may come as a surprise – a skilled bowler.
 “I’ve been doing it since I was 10 years old.”